 Credit card users are fortunate to enjoy an extremely competitive marketplace where their business is highly valued.
 So when annual fees become unaffordable, there are always plenty of alternatives.

 Finally, it’s important for cardholders to be aware of how closing their accounts and applying for new credit can affect their credit scores.
 If a consumer carries a balance on other cards and closes one account, that can lower the total available credit — effectively increasing their debt utilization.
 Debt usage is the second most important factor in a credit score, contributing about 30% to the overall score.
 Opening another card may help, especially if the credit line is about the same, however it’s important to only apply for credit you need.
 Applying for credit is a smaller factor in a credit score — about 10% of it — and lender inquiries will remain on your credit report for two years.
 Ultimately, it’s best to keep a low balance (or pay in full), make your payments on time every time, and shop for credit sparingly to help build credit and maintain it.
-If you want to see how your credit cards are affecting your credit scores, you can get your free credit scores from Credit.com, updated monthly.
+If you want to see how your credit cards are affecting your credit scores, you can get your free credit scores from Credit.com, updated every 14 days.